tmtsoftware/csw/docs/src/main/services/database.md

 Java
 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/csw/database/JAssemblyComponentHandlers.java) { #dbFactory-write-access }

+Here the username is picked from `dbWriteUsername` and password is picked from `dbWritePassword` environment variables.
+Hence, it is expected from developers to set environment variables prior to using these method.

 ### Connect for development or testing

 For development and testing purposes, all database connection properties can be provided from `application.conf` including